 Supporting LGBTQ Youth

-The Supporting the Well-Being of System-Involved LGBTQ Youth Certificate Program is designed to help juvenile justice, child welfare, and other system partners improve outcomes for at-risk LGBTQ youth.
-The program focuses on the challenges faced by LGBTQ youth in child-serving systems (including juvenile justice, child welfare, education, and behavioral health) as well as strengths and protective factors common to this population.
-The training also highlights effective policy and practice reforms that promote positive youth development and take a holistic approach to addressing the needs of system-involved LGBTQ youth, ultimately preventing these youth’s unnecessary involvement in the juvenile justice system.
+The Supporting the Well-Being of System-Involved LGBTQ Youth Certificate Program is designed to help youth justice, child welfare, and other system partners improve outcomes for at-risk LGBTQ youth.
+The program focuses on the challenges faced by LGBTQ youth in child-serving systems (including youth justice, child welfare, education, and behavioral health) as well as strengths and protective factors common to this population.
+The training also highlights effective policy and practice reforms that promote positive youth development and take a holistic approach to addressing the needs of system-involved LGBTQ youth, ultimately preventing these youth’s unnecessary involvement in the youth justice system.

-Through a series of interactive virtual meetings, participants will receive instruction from national experts on terms and concepts related to sexual orientation, gender identity and expression (SOGIE) as well as how to shape organizational cultures and approaches to support the safety and well-being of LGBTQ youth.
+Through a series of interactive virtual meetings, participants will receive instruction from national experts on SOGIE terms and concepts as well as how to shape organizational cultures and approaches to support the safety and well-being of LGBTQ youth.
 This includes guidance on how to:

 • Develop effective policies, training, and data evaluation efforts;